OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 > [!NOTE]
 > For simplicity, this article shows debugging in the context of using Visual Studio Code to edit, run tasks, and in some cases use the debug view.
 If you are using a different editor or command line tool, see the [command line instructions](#commands-for-building-and-running-your-add-in) at the end of this article.

 ## Use the VS Code debugger for Excel Desktop

-You can use VS Code to debug UI-less custom functions in Office Excel on the desktop.
+You can use VS Code to debug custom functions that don't use a shared runtime in Office Excel on the desktop.

 > [!NOTE]
 > Desktop debugging for the Mac is not available but can be achieved [using the browser tools and command line to debug Excel on the web](#use-the-command-line-tools-to-debug)).